On a topology property for the moduli space of Kapustin-Witten equations: Non-existence solutions on a neighborhood of a ASD connection

 \subsection{A bounded property of extra fields}

-In this section, we would proved that the extra fields have a lower positive bounded if the connections on neighbourhood of a $regular$ ASD connection.
-The result has a direct proof by using the Kuranshi model for the moduli space of Kapustin-Witten solutions around the pair $(A_{\infty},0)$, where $A_{\infty}$ is an ASD connection.
-Our proof employs a Weizenb\"{o}ck formula, the idea could extends to the case of Kapustin-Witten equations and Vafa-Wittens equations on K\"{a}hler surface.
-Now, we recall a bounded on $\|\phi\|_{L^{\infty}}$ in terms of $\|\phi\|_{L^{2}}$.
-The technique is similar to Vafa-Witten equations \cite{BM}. \begin{thm}(\cite{HT} Theorem 2.4).
-Let $X$ be a closed, four-dimensional, smooth Riemannian manifold with a smooth Riemannian metric $g$, $P\rightarrow X$ be a principal $G$-bundle with $G$ be a compact Lie group.
-Then there is a positive constant $C=C(g)$ with following significance.
-If the pair $(A,\phi)$ is a solution of Kapustin-Witten equations, then
+In this section, we will proved that the extra fields have a lower positive bounded if the connections on the neighborhood of a $regular$ ASD connection.
+The result has a direct proof by using the Kuranshi model for the moduli space of Kapustin$\en$Witten solutions around the pair $(A_{\infty},0)$, where $A_{\infty}$ is an ASD connection.
+Our proof employs a Weizenb\"{o}ck formula, the idea could extends to the cases of Kapustin$\en$Witten equations and Vafa$\en$Witten equations on K\"{a}hler surface.
+We need recall a bounded on $\|\phi\|_{L^{\infty}}$ in terms of $\|\phi\|_{L^{2}}$.
+The technique is analogy to Vafa$\en$Witten equations case \cite{BM}. \begin{thm}(\cite[Theorem 2.4]{HT} ) If the pair $(A,\phi)$ is a smooth solution of Kapustin$\en$Witten equations over a closed, smooth, Riemannian four-manifold, then